Hemant Bhagwani: Career

 Bhagwani is a strong supporter of skilled trades workers in Canada.
 He advocates and employs hundreds of immigrant staff in his group of companies.
 He was hailed in media for supporting the immigration of foreign trade workers in Canada.
 He encourages his staff members as his extended family.

 In late 2018, Bhagwani opened an Indian regional cuisine specialty restaurant named Goa Indian Farm Kitchen in Bayview Village Shopping Centre in North York, Toronto.
 In January 2020, he opened POPA – the first Burmese cuisine restaurant in Toronto at the Bayview Village Shopping Centre.

 In March 2020, Bhagwani was in the process of opening an independently run Indian cuisine restaurant at Chef's Assembly Hall when the city of Toronto was put under emergency closure to curtail the spread of COVID-19.

 He is the first Canadian restaurateur to launch a lawsuit against insurance companies denying COVID-19 claims.

 On July 1, 2020, Bhagwani opened a new brunch restaurant named Egg Bird, in Leaside, Toronto.

-December 2022, Hemant Bhagwani is all set to bring his style of Indian cuisine to Tribeca, New York at 78 Leonard Street, the former Tetsu.
+December 2022, Hemant Bhagwani is all set to bring his style of Indian cuisine to Tribeca, New York at 78 Leonard Street, New York City - the former Tetsu.

+March 2023, Toronto celebrity chef Hemant Bhagwani opens Goa New York in the Big Apple.

+Bhagwani is the pioneer in establishing Canada's first Indian Omakase-style restaurant in Toronto, Canada - Bar Goa.
+Continuing the trend set by Goa Indian Farm Kitchen in North York and Goa New York, the St. Lawrence restaurant marks the third installment in a series inspired by Hemant Bhagwani’s travels in the Indian coastal state.
+Chef and restaurateur Hemant Bhagwani won his second Michelin Guide restaurant for the Bar Goa, Toronto location.

+Hemant Bhagwani is taking over Katha, an acclaimed modern Indian fine-dining restaurant on Preston Street, Ottawa, Ontario, Canada to bring a stunning new concept later in 2025.

+After opening over 60 restaurants, chef Hemant Bhagwani is adding another jewel to his crown.
+Opening May 27, 2025 - ORO luxury dining brings bold global flavours and luxe vibes to Trinity Bellwoods, Toronto, Canada.